lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :mvn-version: Version of maven to use. (default: mvn35)
     :parallel: Boolean indicator for tox to run tests in parallel or series.
         (default: false, in series)
+        If true use tox with the options "--parallel auto" and "--parallel-live" to parallelize jobs in the envlist.
     :pre-build-script: Shell script to execute before the Sonar builder.
         For example, install prerequisites or move files to the repo root.
         (default: a string with a shell comment)